 Literature Reviews are typically found in research articles, grant and research proposals, theses, and dissertations.
-In a literature review the author selects relevant past research and synthesizes it into a coherent discussion.
-In your review you will not only present the sources but also weave them together in a way that you present a coherent picture of the research available on a subject or in a field.
+In a literature review the author selects relevant past and contemporary research and synthesizes it into a coherent picture of the research available on a subject or in a field.

 When you are going to work on a literature review you need to: